 Despite some uncertainty around the margins, it is clear that the number of foreign fighters traveling to the ongoing conflicts in Syria and Iraq far outstrips earlier episodes of jihadi mobilization.
 The national, ethnic, and linguistic diversity of the foreign fighters is also much broader.
 A record number of Canadians or those with Canadian connections, around 30 according to the federal department, Public Safety Canada, have joined jihadi groups active in Syria and Iraq, primarily Jabhat al-Nusra and the Islamic State.
-This is somewhat more than the estimated 20 to 25 Canadians who joined al-Shabab in Somalia between 2007 and 2013.3 Other high-end estimates put the possible number between 35-100 individuals.4 There are a total estimated 130 Canadians who are believed to have joined militant groups overseas, with Syria and Iraq being the most popular theater of choice for Canadian foreign fighters.5 Most of the Canadians who joined al-Shabab were of Somali descent, but those joining the Islamic State, Jabhat-al-Nusra, or other Syria -and Iraq-based militant groups are more diverse in terms of their ethnic, religious, and family backgrounds.
-Canadian recruits are also featured prominently in the Islamic State's media operations, more so than in the media operations of other jihadi groups.
+This is somewhat more than the estimated 20 to 25 Canadians who joined al-Shabab in Somalia between 2007 and 2013.3 Other high-end estimates put the possible number between 35 and 100 individuals.4 There are a total estimated 130 Canadians who are believed to have joined militant groups overseas, with Syria and Iraq being the most popular theater of choice."5 Most of the